ikosmidis/brglm2/README.md

-estimation and inference from generalized linear models using various methods for bias reduction. **brglm2** supports all generalized linear models supported in R, and provides methods for multinomial logistic regression (nominal responses) and adjacent category models (ordinal responses).
+estimation and inference from generalized linear models using various methods for bias reduction. **brglm2** supports all generalized linear models supported in R, and provides methods for multinomial logistic regression (nominal responses), adjacent category models (ordinal responses), and negative binomial regression (for potentially overdispered count responses).

 Reduction of estimation bias is achieved by solving either the mean-bias reducing adjusted score equations in [Firth